patriciatiffany/fcm-testing-tool/README - User Guide.txt

 Once the run is complete, if you’d like to save this scenario for future use (i.e. to compare with other runs in “3) Compare Scenario Results”), click on the “Add to scenario comparisons” button.
 The scenario name field auto-populates with a name that contains information on the constraints applied, the thresholding function used (exp or tanh or linear), and the h (h), lambda (L), and initial values (i) used.

 On the “Run Results” tab, you can run different parameter combinations one at a time.
-2 other tabs exist for your convenience / specific use cases.
+A few other tabs exist for your convenience / specific use cases:

 “Configure Multiple Runs” tab:
 Use this tab when you want to test different values of a single parameter (h, lambda, or initial simulation values), e.g. in sensitivity analyses.
 If there are any conflicts, this parameter “sweep” will override values selected in the sidebar.
 Type the values you’d like to run in the “Values” textbox as numbers, separated by commas.